Pierre Desir: 2018 season

 On March 20, 2018, the Colts signed Desir to a one-year, $1.75 million contract that included $750,000 guaranteed.
 Throughout training camp, Desir competed to be a starting cornerback against Hairston, Wilson, and Moore.
 Head coach Frank Reich named Desir the third cornerback on the Colts' depth chart to begin the regular season, behind Moore and Hairston.
-On September 30, 2018, Desir made five solo tackles, broke up a pass attempt, and intercepted a pass during a 37–34 loss against the Houston Texans.
+On September 30, Desir made five solo tackles, broke up a pass attempt, and intercepted a pass during a 37–34 loss against the Houston Texans.
 In Week 6, he collected a season-high nine combined tackles during a 42–34 loss at the New York Jets.
 He finished the 2018 NFL season with 79 combined tackles (60 solo), eight pass deflections, and one interception in 16 games and 12 starts.
 Desir received an overall grade of 77.5 from Pro Football Focus, which ranked as the 18th best overall grade among all qualifying cornerbacks in 2018.

 2019 season

 On March 13, 2019, Desir signed a three-year, $22.5 million contract extension with the Colts with $12 million guaranteed.

-In Week 7 against the Texans, Desir recorded his first interception of the season off Deshaun Watson in the 30–23 win.
+In Week 7 against the Houston Texans, Desir recorded his first interception of the season off Deshaun Watson in the 30–23 win.

-In Week 16 against the Panthers, Desir recorded two interceptions off passes thrown by rookie quarterback Will Grier during the 38–6 win.
+In Week 16 against the Carolina Panthers, Desir recorded two interceptions off passes thrown by rookie quarterback Will Grier during the 38–6 win.

 On March 21, 2020, Desir was released by the Indianapolis Colts.

 New York Jets

 On April 2, 2020, the New York Jets signed Desir to a one-year contract worth up to $5.5 million.
 In Week 2 against the San Francisco 49ers, Desir recorded his first interception as a Jet off a pass thrown by Nick Mullens during the 31–13 loss.
-In Week 4 against the Broncos on Thursday Night Football, Desir recorded two interceptions off of passes thrown by quarterback Brett Rypien, including a pick six, in the 37–28 loss.
-He also gave up a 48 yard touchdown reception to Broncos rookie wide receiver Jerry Jeudy during the game.
-On November 17, 2020, Desir was waived by the Jets.
-Despite being waived, Desir was named the Jets nominee for the Walter Payton Man of the Year Award.
+In Week 4 against the Denver Broncos on Thursday Night Football, Desir recorded two interceptions off of passes thrown by quarterback Brett Rypien, including a pick six, in the 37–28 loss.
+He also gave up a 48-yard touchdown reception to Broncos' rookie wide receiver Jerry Jeudy during the game.
+On November 17, Desir was waived by the Jets.
+Despite being waived, Desir was named the Jets' nominee for the Walter Payton Man of the Year Award.

 Baltimore Ravens

 On November 28, 2020, Desir was signed to the Baltimore Ravens' practice squad.
-He was elevated to the active roster on December 8, December 19, and December 26 for the team's weeks 13, 15, and 16 games against the Dallas Cowboys, Jaguars, and New York Giants, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 8, December 19, and December 26 for the team's Weeks 13, 15, and 16 games against the Dallas Cowboys, Jacksonville Jaguars, and New York Giants, and reverted to the practice squad after each game.
 He was elevated again on January 15, 2021, for the team's divisional playoff game against the Buffalo Bills, and reverted to the practice squad again following the game.
-His practice squad contract with the team expired after the season on January 25, 2021.
+Desir's practice squad contract with the team expired after the season on January 25.

 Seattle Seahawks (second stint)

 Desir signed with the Seattle Seahawks on April 23, 2021.
-He was released on August 24.
+He was released by the Seahawks on August 24.